ethers-io/ethers.js/packages/wallet/README.md

 It contains the class to manage a private key and signing for a standard externally-owned account.

-For more information, see the [documentation](https://docs.ethers.io/v5/api/signer/#Wallet).
-TODO Docs
+For more information, see the [documentation](https://docs.hedera.com/hethers/application-programming-interface/signers).

 Importing